abdul-mueed-shz/wanted/README.md

-# 🖥️ Mikhail Petrovski - Portfolio
+# 🖥️ Abdul's Wanted - Portfolio

 Welcome to Mikhail Petrovski's professional portfolio!
 This project showcases my skills and experience as a dynamic product designer.
 Explore my work, learn about my background, and discover how I can help bring creative ideas to life.